Jamie Lyn (Smith) Fletcher

 New professor to develop literary journal

 Bluffton’s newest addition to the English faculty is spearheading a new initiative for the university.
-Jamie Lyn Smith, assistant professor of English, will direct Bluffton’s new literary journal.
+Jamie Lyn (Smith) Fletcher, assistant professor of English, will direct Bluffton’s new literary journal.
 Through the journal, her goal is to give the department and the university a broader reach.

-“I really see this as an opportunity for Bluffton to position itself as a national leader in young (youth) writing,” said Smith.
+“I really see this as an opportunity for Bluffton to position itself as a national leader in young (youth) writing,” said Fletcher.

 The intent of the journal is to feature writers between the ages of 14 and 24 and reach a national audience.

 “Diversity and inclusion are very important to me.
 I want to make sure that this is truly representative,” said Fletcher.
 “I think that treating and featuring young writers with the same gravitas that we give to more established and emerging writers is very important.
 I want to try to provide for some of our young writers an opportunity that I wish I had had when I was young that just did not exist.”

 She encourages current Bluffton students to be a part of the development of the journal, whether through writing, editing or even the naming.
 “I really need a name for this thing,” joked Fletcher.
 “I think that there is a lot of work to be done in creating this journal that is really powerful and exciting.”

 Fletcher had an interesting journey to Bluffton.
 She graduated from Kenyon College with a double major in theater and English, and from there, began freelancing in theater production.

 She worked as a technical generalist in New York and San Diego, doing a variety of jobs from costume work to electrical engineering.
 After working in theater for a few years, she moved to New York full time and began her teaching career.